tsmith1711/MorphEUS_pub/segmentation_pipeline/README.md

 ### How to run

+This script is run after using MocrbeJ to segment a 3 channel image (one brightfield, two flourescent) and exporting their output as csv files.
+The process of using MicrobeJ to segment an image is more closely detailed in the documentation linked above.

-Create a folder with a name that is meaningful to the data contained.
+Once you have your results from segmentation, create a folder with a name that is meaningful to the data contained.
 Inside this folder, create a folder called 'data', where you will place your csvs named with the following naming scheme:

 all_bacteria.csv
 all_feature1.csv